Belval/pdf2image-as-a-service/README.md

 - Using Kubernetes on Google Cloud felt more natural than on the other two.
 - Azure does not offer port forwarding.
 For example, I am serving my application on port 5000 on the container, but the instance cannot forward its traffic from 80 to 5000 easily.
 This is available with Google Cloud.
 - Amazon documentation feels very scarce and the UI to read it is unintuitive.
-- Amazon seems to aim for configuration using their UI with little "good" tutorial on how to use the aws cli tool.
+- Amazon seems to aim for configuration using their UI with little "good" tutorials on how to use the aws cli tool.